 The Education Tax Refund was a refundable tax offset which was available from the 2008-9 financial year.
 It’s purpose was to reimburse parents of school age children and certain independent students 50% of their school expenses.

-Salient features of the Education Tax Refund offset are:
+Features of the Education Tax Refund offset:

 - basic eligibility depends on having had your claim for Family Tax Benefit Part A approved by the Family Assistance Office.